dapr/java-sdk/daprdocs/content/en/java-sdk-docs/_index.md

 ## Try it out

 Put the Dapr Java SDK to the test.
-Walk through the Java quickstarts adn tutorials to see Dapr in action:
+Walk through the Java quickstarts and tutorials to see Dapr in action:

 | SDK samples | Description |
 | ----------- | ----------- |